cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 {{< /gsHighlight >}}

-This example includes shows adding additional parameters, tagging an instance name, and explicitly defining the gcp_config.
+This example includes an example of adding additional parameters, tagging an instance name, and explicitly defining the `gcp_config`.